tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 4. updateApplicant: Updates the status of the applicant (Accepted, Rejected, or Pending).
 5. removeApplicant: Deletes the applicant.

-These methods are used to create, retrieve, update, and delete applicants with the backend.
+These methods are used to create, retrieve, update, and delete applicants from the backend.
 This service's purpose is to interact with applicants in the backend.

 ## Backend Concerns

 For this feature, the backend focuses on relating users and organizations through members and applications.
 To properly understand the entirety of the backend functionality, we recommend starting from the top and moving down in alignment with this guide.
 We will start with the API layer, move down to the service layer that queries the database, and end with the entities that define the structure of our data in the persistent database.

-### API Layer
+### 1) API Layer

-It is recommended that you review the code in `backend/api/members`, `backend/api/applicants`, and the Member Model in `backend/models/member`.
+It is recommended that you review the code in `backend/api/members`, `backend/api/applicants`, the Member Model in `backend/models/member`, and the Applicant Model in `backend/models/applicant`.
 Each of our API methods make use of the Organization Service, User Service, User Model, and Organization Model.
 It is also recommended to familiarize yourself with each of these files to have a better understanding of how the Member API calls make use of already-existing services and models.
 This is the first layer that is interacting with the frontend through the frontend services.
 Understanding this layer first is key to having a holistic understanding of the system.

-#### In the `backend/api/members` file we created the following routes:
+### Members API: In the `backend/api/members` file we created several routes:

 ```py3
 @api.get("/{slug}", response_model=list[MemberDetails], tags=["Members"])